-The evening will open with introductory remarks from Dr. Abraham Kim, President & CEO of The Korea Society, Brigadier General (Ret.)
-Chris Stockel, President of the New York City Metro Chapter of the Korea Defense Veterans Association (KDVA), and Korean War Veteran Mr. Jack Foley.
+The evening will open with an introduction from Korea Society policy director Jonathan Corrado, followed by commemorative remarks from Consul General Sangho Kim of the Republic of Korea in New York, President of the KDVA NYC Metro Area Chapter Brigadier General (Ret.)
+Chris Stockel, Korean War Veteran and President of the New York Department of the Korean War Veterans Association (KWVA) Salvatore Scarlato, and Korean War Veteran Mr. Jack Foley.

 Following these opening tributes, guests are invited to enjoy a reception and networking hour to connect with fellow attendees, Veterans, and alliance supporters.

-This program is made possible by the generous support of our individual and corporate members, KDVA, and the Korea Foundation.
+This program is made possible by the generous support of our individual and corporate members, KDVA, the Consulate General of the Republic of Korea in New York, and the Korea Foundation.

 2026 Armistice Day Commemorative Reception